Want access to our VIP Vault?

 Sequence Letters is a letter matching game for kids ages four to seven.
 One letter of the alphabet is on each card in both uppercase and lowercase, and the child playing matches the letter with the beginning sound of a picture.
 This is a great way for kids to practice sounding out letters and making connections between images and words.

-Happy Hats Beginning Reading Game
+Bob Books Happy Hats Board Game

 This game is designed for beginning readers ages four and up, and is made by the creators of Bob Books, a series featuring sparse illustrations and simple, decodable words.
 In our household, we’re currently using Bob Books to teach our preschooler early literacy skills—and they’re the same books I learned to read with when I was a preschooler, as well!
 This game is highly rated by parents and allows the player to create more than 16o words.